THEVAPERSGUIDE

 3.6V - 4.2VThick distillates, cloud seekersMaximum vapor production

-The 1.8V floor is particularly valuable for live resin and high-quality cartridges where preserving delicate terpenes matters.
+That 1.8V floor matters for live resin and high-quality carts where you want to preserve terpenes.
 Many batteries can't go this low.

 Dual Activation